-Each Application that meets desk review criteria will be individually evaluated by two independent and unbiased international peer-reviewers.
-Peer reviewers, will have skills and expertise from the scientific or business field in line with proposal.
+Each Application that meets desk review criteria will be individually evaluated at least by two independent and unbiased international peer-reviewers.
+Each Peer Reviewer will have business/market knowledge and related experience relevant for the proposal.

 Each peer reviewer must have the highest standards of integrity, which preclude any questionable affiliation with Applicants, including as an employee, consultant, relative, political or business affiliate.
 Each candidate should disclose in advance any perceived, potential or actual conflict of interest that could affect their objectivity.
 The peer reviewers will be asked to remotely evaluate one or more proposals closely related to their field of expertise and to submit a completed evaluation grid.
 Peer Reviewers shall also check the eligibility of costs (as laid down in section 2.3 of this manual) presented in the proposal budget, as well as their adequacy and consistency with the business and activity plans.
-Each peer reviewer will prepare a report that both include merit-based scores and a narrative section highlighting the strengths and weaknesses of the Application and indicating any issues that might be clarified with an Applicant at the interview.
-In the case in which an Application obtains largely diverse scoring (more than 20 points) by two peer reviewers, a third peer reviewer will review the Application.
+Peer reviewers have to provide consensus merit-based scores and a comments on each proposal, highlighting the strengths and weaknesses of the Application and indicating any issues that might be clarified with an Applicant at the interview.
+If initially assigned two peer reviewers do not agree on consensus scores and comments, there should be assigned additional expert/experts.
+So consensus score should be decided by a majority of votes of assigned peer experts.